 1 can apply a TENS unit to my lower abdomen to decrease the pain of my contractions."

-B. Counterpressure is usually applied to the lower back, not the upper abdomen, to relieve back labor pain.
+B. Counterpressure is most effective when applied to the lower back or sacral area during contractions, not the upper abdomen.
+Applying pressure to the upper abdomen would not relieve labor pain effectively.

 Nursing Test Bank